 a.
-New Hires for Executives (PWTD) Answer Yes b.
-New Hires for Managers (PWTD) Answer Yes c.
-New Hires for Supervisors (PWTD) Answer N/A Representation of PWTD New Hires Supervisors at stages of process (Table B18) Executives: 3/106 (2.83%) Qualified; 0/1 Selected.
-Managers: 9/306 (2.94%) Qualified; 0/4 (0.00%) Se Supervisors: N/A It should be noted that each of these trigger person.
-1 (0.00%) elected. •
+New Hires for Executives (PWTD) Answer No

+b.
+New Hires for Managers (PWTD) Answer Yes

+c.
+New Hires for Supervisors (PWTD) Answer N/A

+Managers: from 9/245 (3.67%) qualified to 0/3 (0.00%) selected.
+This trigger is not statistically significant and is likely to be explained by normal variance.
+(Table B18)

-Section V: Plan to Improve Retention of Persons with Disabilities
+Section VI: Plan to Improve Retention of Persons with Disabilities